LilleLink/Gravity/README.md

 # Gravity
-Simulation of gravity using Eulers step-method for solving differential equations.
-Not yet in working state.
-(Old project resurrected)
+Award winning simulation of gravity using Eulers step-method for solving differential equations.

+Refactoring currently in progress after thourugh analysis through a Object-oriented perspective.